gajus/slonik/README.md

 ```

 Slonik takes over from here and constructs a query with value bindings, and sends the resulting query text and parameters to the PostgreSQL.
-As user `sql` tagged template literal is the only way to execute the query, it adds a strong layer of protection against accidental unsafe user-input handling due to limited knowledge of the SQL client API.
+As `sql` tagged template literal is the only way to execute the query, it adds a strong layer of protection against accidental unsafe user-input handling due to limited knowledge of the SQL client API.

 As Slonik restricts user's ability to generate and execute dynamic SQL, it provides helper functions used to generate fragments of the query and the corresponding value bindings, e.g. [`sql.identifier`](#sqlidentifier), [`sql.tuple`](#sqltuple), [`sql.tupleList`](#sqltuplelist), [`sql.unnest`](#sqlunnest) and [`sql.valueList`](#sqlvaluelist).
 These methods generate tokens that the query executor interprets to construct a safe query, e.g.